 The Centre for Synthetic and Systems Biology, in the Institute for Cell Biology, is a unique inter-disciplinary environment with a track record for multi-disciplinary research.
 Included is the Genome Foundry (a world class facility for automated DNA design and assembly) and EdinOmics providing expertise in quantitative biochemistry including up-scaling and automation of qPCR.
 There are facilities for cell imaging (LEAP and single cell analysis and microscopy groups) and facilities for innovative data analysis and mechanistic modelling.

 Dr. Edward Wallace, of the institute for Cell Biology, has agreed to be my supervisor for the duration of the fellowship.
-Dr. Wallace in a renowned RNA scientist and working with him will allow me to build on my existing skills in the field of molecular biology but also learn new techniques including high throughput qPCR, high throughput sequencing (RNA-seq) and library preparation, lab automation, bioinformatics (using R-programming) and working with large data sets.
+Dr. Wallace in a renowned RNA scientist and working with him will allow me to build on my existing skills in the field of molecular biology but also learn new techniques including high throughput RTqPCR, library preparation and high throughput sequencing (RNA-seq), lab automation, bioinformatics (using R-programming) and working with large data sets.
 This will provide me with crucial work experience in one of Scotland’s world-class universities and equip me with specific skills in high demand in biomedical research and biotech industries.
-Rosey Bayne (PDRA/Lab Manager) has 30 years of experience in molecular biology techniques and will be invaluable during my re-training and introduction to new concepts and technologies.
+Dr Rosey Bayne (PDRA/Lab Manager) has 30 years of experience in molecular biology techniques and will be invaluable during my re-training and introduction to new concepts and technologies.

 Edinburgh University supports academic and personal development through the Institute for Academic Development.
 This program provides support, learning and research development opportunities throughout the year, including workshops, courses, online resources, networking and advice.
 These include workshops and courses on academic writing, career management and development, data management, funding opportunities, ethics, teaching and supervising students.
 During my fellowship I intend to make full use of these resources to enhance my personal and professional qualifications to help advance my career.